 Volunteers of America of Florida offers opportunities to engage your corporation and employees in activities benefiting your local communities through:

 The Home Depot Foundation

 Volunteers of America is one of the nation’s largest nonprofit organizations addressing veterans’ needs.
-Nationally, it serves more than 7,700 homeless veterans each year through 35 programs in 15 states.
-Since beginning its partnership with Volunteers of America in April 2011, The Home Depot Foundation has pledged more than $4 million to the organization over three years to benefit homeless veterans by repairing and renovating properties where veterans and their families live.
-Each project includes numerous opportunities for Team Depot volunteers to get involved as well.
-Together, we have been able to refurbish or build housing for more than 1,000 homeless veterans and many of their family members.
+Nationally, it serves more than 40,000 homeless veterans each year in programs nationwide.
+Since 2011, The Home Depot Foundation has given nearly $10 million to Volunteers of America to improve housing solutions for homeless veterans and their families.
+In addition, Team Depot, The Home Depot’s associate-led volunteer force, has completed countless projects in partnership with Volunteers of America affiliates across the country.
+Together, we have been able to refurbish or build housing for more than 2,500 homeless veterans and many of their family members.

 Family owned and operated since 1963, Niagara Bottling is the largest private label bottled water supplier in the United States.
 Niagara Bottling and their philanthropic division, Niagara Cares, is committed to supporting local and national community initiatives by engaging stakeholders and investing its resources for vulnerable children and their families.
 Volunteers of America is working with Niagara Bottling to fund key improvements in our children and youth programs in their local communities.